I’ve written a memoir about the Reschool Yourself project and am currently looking for representation. Below is the book’s first chapter.

 It wasn’t until I saw some photos of myself one November afternoon that I realized that my life was heading in the wrong direction.

 I came across the photos while putting together a graduation slideshow for Spark, the youth program that I’d co-founded three years before.
-On that sunny California day, my middle school students were bantering and giggling as they worked on their presentations about the apprenticeships they’d done that semester.
+Meanwhile, my students sat at tables around our classroom, bantering and giggling as they worked on their presentations about the apprenticeships they’d done in their dream jobs that semester.

 Scrolling through the pictures on my laptop, I separated out the ones that captured the best moments of the program.
-Laura, an energetic twelve-year-old, grinned as she showed off her new dog-training skills.
+Laura, a pint-sized twelve-year-old, grinned as she showed off her new dog-training skills.
 Thirteen-year-old Eduardo and his mentor, a police officer named Jesse, beamed as they stood next to Jesse’s patrol car.

 Then I saw a photo of me.
 In contrast to the kids, I wasn’t looking at the camera with excitement and delight.
 I was pressing my phone tightly to my ear and furrowing my brow, as if I were talking through a crisis.